Asda: Lowering Turnover Through Recognition and Reward

 Asda lowers staff turnover to create potential cost savings of £10 million every month.

 As one of the “big four” UK supermarkets, Asda has a large population of colleagues in over 600 stores, serving more than 18 million customers every week.
 Established in 1960, Asda has grown to be a household name and prides itself being one of Britain’s leading retailers, supporting customers in-store and online.

-Asda has been a customer of River Software since 2013, using our employee engagement software to support their colleagues.
+Asda has been a customer of Rippl since 2013, using our employee engagement software to support their colleagues.
 In 2019, the contract was up for tender as Asda wanted to offer its workforce a combined recognition and benefits platform.
-Determined to build upon the wonderful relationships we’d nurtured for over eight years, we partnered with benefits provider My Staff Shop to propose a new solution – a one-stop-shop for all things recognition, reward and benefits, available for their entire network.
+Determined to build upon the wonderful relationships we’d nurtured for over eight years, Rippl designed and delivered a new solution – a one-stop-shop platform for all things recognition, reward and benefits, ‘Our Asda’, available for their entire network.